 The C-2 District is intended primarily for commercial uses to which the public requires free and easy access and to provide for a wider range of associated activities in the business community than in the "C-1" District.
 In order to protect the integrity of the C-2 commercial zone, residential dwelling units are not allowed on the first floor (street level) of buildings in the C-2 Zone.
 Accessory and incidental residential dwelling units may be developed on the floors other than the first floor.
-Accessory and incidental residential dwelling units may be developed on the floor (street level) with Site Design Review and Planning Board approval.
-Accessory and incidental residential residential dwelling units may be developed on the first floor only if 50% or greater floor space is maintained for commercial use with Site Design Review and Planning Board approval.
-Any residential dwelling unit in the C-2 Zone must meet all requirements of Sections 13-300 through 13-307 Site Design Review, 13-700 through 13-710 General Requirements for Land Use, all requirements of the Life Safety Code (NFPA 101) and all requirements of the Caribou Building Code and the Maine Uniform Building and Energy Code (MUBEC).
+Accessory and incidental residential dwelling units may be developed on the first floor (street level) with Site Design Review and Planning Board approval.
+Accessory and incidental residential dwelling units may be developed on the first floor only if 50% or greater floor space is maintained for commercial use with Site Design Review and Planning Board approval.
+Any residential dwelling unit in the C-2 Zone must meet all requirements of Sections 13-300 through 13-307 Site Design Review, 13-700 through 13-710 General Requirements for Land Use, all requirements of the Life Safety Code (MUBEC).